kerufu/Facial_expression_recognition/readme.md

 Hints:
 1. Shuffle and batch tf.data.Dataset casefully
 2. "selu" ≈ "BatchNormalization" + "leaky_relu", don't use "selu" + "BatchNormalization"
-3. Gradient penalty when discriminator is unstable
+3. Gradient penalty or label smoothingwhen discriminator is unstable
-4. Wasserstein loss with label smoothing when discriminator is unstable
+4. Wasserstein loss is compatible with cross entropy from logit
-5. Wasserstein loss is compatible with cross entropy from logit
+5. Maxpooling for classification cnn, stride for generation cnn